The InCountry for Salesforce package lets you configure the required data regulation policies for different Salesforce objects.

 When complete, click Add.

-Salesforce Lightning supports the redaction and restriction data regulation policies only.
-The replication model can be used in Salesforce Classic only.
+Salesforce Lightning supports the redaction, restriction and replication data regulation policies.
+Salesforce Classic supports the replication policy only.

 Editing the data regulation policy